Kong/openapi2kong/README.md

 property.

 The additional properties that Kong supports on its plugins can be configured by using custom extensions.
-The custom extensions are `x-kong-security-<plugin-name>`, and they are supposed to contain ONLY the `config` element of the plugin.
+The custom extensions are `x-kong-security-<plugin-name>`.

 Supported types are:

 - `oauth2`
+    - NOT YET IMPLEMENTED!
     - except for the implicit flow
     - implemented using the Kong plugin `openid-connect`
     - extended by: `x-kong-security-openid-connect`
 - `openIdConnect`
     - implemented using the Kong plugin `openid-connect`
     - extended by: `x-kong-security-openid-connect`
+    - properties set from OpenAPI spec:
+        - `issuer` (from `openIdConnectUrl` property)
+        - `scopes_required` will get the combined set of scopes from the extension defaults and the scopes from the Security Requirement Object
 - `apiKey`
     - except for the `in` property, since the Kong plugin will by default look in header and query already.
 Cookie is not supported.
     - implemented using the Kong plugin `key-auth`
     - extended by: `x-kong-security-key-auth`
+    - properties set from OpenAPI spec:
+        - `key_names` will get the defaults from the extension and then the `name` from the `securityScheme` object will be added to that list
+    - requires to add credentials to Kong, which is not supported through OpenAPI specs.
 - `http`
     - only `Basic` scheme is supported
     - implemented using the Kong plugin `basic-auth`
     - extended by: `x-kong-security-basic-auth`
+    - properties set from OpenAPI spec:
+        - none
+    - requires to add credentials to Kong, which is not supported through OpenAPI specs.

 # Plugins